OpenEnergyPlatform/oedatamodel/README.md

 Subsequently, the [oedatamodel_api](https://github.com/open-modex/oedatamodel_api) can be used to upload datapackages.
 Datapackges can be imported to the api via a website (requires a locally installed instance of the oedatamodel_api) as a zipped Datapackage folder and then uploaded to the OEP, optinally with or without using a mapping.
 The datapackge is validated before the upload.
 The validation is very strict.
 In order to avoid problems here, the [datapackage example](https://github.com/OpenEnergyPlatform/oedatamodel/tree/develop/examples) should be adhered to very precisely.

 # FAQ
 This section collects answers to frequently asked questions about the application of the oedatamodel.
-If you have a question, please create an [issue](https://github.com/OpenEnergyPlatform/oedatamodel/issues/new) in this reposetory or use following contact.
+If you have a question, please create an [issue](https://github.com/OpenEnergyPlatform/oedatamodel/issues/new) in this repository or use following contact.
 - Sarah.Berendes@rl-institut.de

 # How to edit the Entity Relationship Modell